-Fans of reality beauty shows twice as likely to tan, study saysJanuary 10th, 2013 in Health
+Fans of reality beauty shows twice as likely to tan, study saysJanuary 10, 2013 in Medicine & Health / Health

 (HealthDay)—People who tune in to reality beauty shows on television are much more likely to use tanning lamps and to tan outdoors than those who don't watch such shows, a new study finds.

 Indoor and outdoor tanning increase the risk of skin cancer, experts note.

 The study included 576 college students who were asked about their television viewing and tanning habits.
 Those who watched reality beauty shows were much more likely to use tanning lamps (nearly 13 percent vs. 4 percent) and to tan outdoors (about 43 percent vs. 29 percent) than those who didn't watch such shows.

 After taking into account a number of other factors, the Brooklyn College researchers concluded that young adults who watch reality television beauty shows were more than twice as likely to use tanning lamps or to tan outdoors.